Diverse Video Captioning Through Latent Variable Expansion: The Proposed Method

 where $W_p$ and $b_p$ are parameters to be learned, $D(X)$ is projected onto the range of $[0,1]$.
 An output close to 1 indicates a bigger probability that $X$ is drawn from the real data distribution or not.
 The optimization target of D is to maximize the probability of correctly distinguishing the ground truth from the generated sentences.
 For G fixed, D can be optimized as:

 where $\eta$ is the parameter set of discriminator D, $x$ represents the video-sentence pair in the training set $P_{data}$.

 Unlike a typical GAN setting, in which the generator receives rewards at each intermediate step, our captioning model only receives the reward at the end (the reward signal is meaningful only for the completed sentence), which may lead to several difficulties in training such as vanishing gradients and error propagation.
 To mitigate the lack of intermediate rewards, the Monte Carlo rollouts~\cite{liu2017improved} is employed to provide early feedback.
-Specifically, following~\cite{sutton2000policy}, when there is no intermediate reward, the objective of the generator (when optimizing the adversarial loss) is to generate a sequence $W_{1:T}=(w_1^,,w_2^,...,w_T^,)$ from the start state $s_0$ to maximize its expected end reward:
+Moreover, we model the captioning process via policy gradient~\cite{sutton2000policy} to overcome the problem that gradients can not be back-propagated directly since the text generation procedure is non-differentiable.
+Specifically, following~\cite{sutton2000policy}, when there is no intermediate reward, the objective of the generator (when optimizing the adversarial loss) is to generate a sequence $W_{1:T}=(w_1^,,w_2^,,...,w_T^,)$ from the start state $s_0$ to maximize its expected end reward: